aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 - Erik: System integration
 	- How do we communicate between OpenAI, Kanaans analysis, and the obisdian plugin?
 	- How does obsidian deal with this?
+		- Servers?
-	- How d
+	- How do you communicate outside of OpenAI?
-	- Implement the portion of the
+	- Implement this portion of the plug-in (or a separate file/server if necessary)
+	- What else should go here?
+- Trevor: